Recent Fire Damage Posts

 If you need help installing, testing or changing batteries in your smoke alarms contact your local fire department, an electrician or the American Red Cross.

 Be sure your home or workplace has a fire emergency plan in place and conduct regular fire drills.
-For more information on Emergency Preparedness, contact SERVPRO® of Charles County at 301.753.8313.
+For more information on Emergency Preparedness, contact SERVPRO® of Oxon Hill at 301.292.4447.

-EMERGENCY FIRE DAMAGE TIPS for Charles County, MD
+EMERGENCY FIRE DAMAGE TIPS for Oxon Hill, MD

 7/2/2018 (Permalink)

-EMERGENCY FIRE DAMAGE TIPS for Charles County, MD
+EMERGENCY FIRE DAMAGE TIPS for Oxon Hill, MD

-These emergency tips will assist you in taking proper action until SERVPRO® of Charles County arrives.
+These emergency tips will assist you in taking proper action until SERVPRO® of Oxon Hill arrives.
 Follow these DO’s and DON’Ts to help reduce damage and increase the chances of successful restoration.

 DO: